Distributed Quantum Approximate Optimization Algorithm on a Quantum-Centric Supercomputing Architecture: Results and Discussion

 We establish new policies for decomposition and aggregation procedures to efficiently tackle large and dense (fully connected) QUBO problems:

 \textbf{(1) Decomposition policy} ensures that correlated interactions between sub-QUBOs in a original dense QUBO are adequately captured.
 The input QUBO with $\textit{n}$ variables is decomposed into sub-QUBOs with $\textit{k}$ variables arranged sequentially from the first to the last decision variable (Fig. S2a).
 This process guarantees that every decision is visited at least once by any sub-QUBO during the initialization.
 In the iteration process, $\textit{k}$ decision variables are randomly selected from the \textit{n} variables to form sub-QUBOs (Fig. S2b).
 This process enables the consideration of correlated interactions between different sub-QUBOs.
 As the number of iterations increases, a broader range of correlated interactions is captured, effectively preserving the critical dependencies in the original QUBO problem.
+When \textit{p} sub-QUBOs are generated, each having \textit{k} variables, time complexity for the decomposition step is \textit{O(kp)}.

 \textbf{(2) Aggregation policy} ensures that a global solution minimizes a cost function defined by the energy state of the original QUBO.
 The global solution is initialized during the initialization step by incrementally adding decision variables after solving sub-QUBOs.
 In the iteration step, each sub-QUBO, generated according to our `\textit{decomposition policy}', is solved using QAOA, and its sub-solution is used to update the cost.
 The cost, $\textbf{C}_{g}$, is calculated after every update, which is computationally easy and cheap.
 The \textit{i}$^{th}$ decision variable of the global solution $\textit{x}_{g,i}$ is replaced by the corresponding variable $\textit{s}_{l,i}$ from the sub-solution if it results in a reduced cost; i.e., $\textbf{C}_{g,s_{l,i}}$ < $\textbf{C}_{g,x_{g,i}}$, see Fig. 1d.
 In cases where overlapping variables between sub-QUBOs lead to conflicting decisions, the decision that minimizes the cost is retained.
 These iterative updates guide the global solution toward the optimal solution by continuously reducing the cost, enabling efficient convergence toward the ground truth of the original QUBO even for dense and large problems.
+The aggregation step computes the global QUBO energy through bit-wise calculation, with a time complexity of \textit{O(kpn${^2}$)}.